mfon-uwa/Azure-ML-Project-Udacity/README.md

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

+-- The Scikit-learn pipeline is made up of Azure ML objects: a Workspace, ComputeTarget, and Experiment.
+It also includes Machine learning task like: -
+    1. Data preparation -  This include importing the dataset, cleaning, and transformation.
+The Dataset was splitted into train and test sets.
+    2. Model Training - The model was trained using Logistic regression with two hyperparamters(Regularization Strength and Max iterations).
+    3. Model Evaluation - Accuracy was selected as the primary metric for scoring the model.

 **What are the benefits of the parameter sampler you chose?**

--- 1. max_iter: This indicate the maximum iterations it took for the model to converged.
+-- 1. **max_iter:** This indicate the maximum iterations it took for the model to converged.

--- 2. C: a positive float that indicate an inverse strength of regularization.
+-- 2. **C:** a positive float that indicate an inverse strength of regularization.

 **What are the benefits of the early stopping policy you chose?**